 Maybe, she thought, there was something worthwhile in Morrowind.
 It wasn't easy to find, but it was there.
 And finding it ushered her into a very select group, one bound together by this knowledge of secret splendor.

 They finished all too soon.
-Leaning back in their chairs, all uncomfortably full, they accepted as J'dash broke open another jug of sujamma.
+Leaning back in their chairs, all uncomfortably full, they nonetheless accepted drinks as J'dash broke open another jug of sujamma.
 All of Daria's cares seemed to spiral away in the comforting darkness.

 "This one is pleased, but thinks it is a shame that Dunmer's brother could not share in this meal," J'dash said.